telerik/winforms-docs/cloud-integration/azure/blob-storage.md

 ---
 title: Blob Storage
-page_title: Blob Storage | Cloud Services
+page_title: Blob Storage - WinForms Cloud Integration
-description: This section shows how one can use various cloud services like GoogleCloud, AWS, and Azure with the Telerik UI For Winforms suite.
+description: Learn how you can use Blob Storage with the Telerik UI For WinForms suite.
+Other cloud services like GoogleCloud, AWS, and Azure are also available.
 slug: cloud-services/azure/blob-storage
 tags: cloud,azure,storage
 published: True